ubirch/ubirch-client-go/README.md

  UBIRCH blockchain anchoring was successful and retry at a later point if necessary.

 ## Quick Start
-1. First, you will need a unique id (UUID) identifying your GoClient, an authorization token, and a 16 byte secret:
+1. First, you will need a device UUID, an authorization token, and a 16 byte secret:
     1. Generate a UUID.
 On Linux simply enter `uuidgen` in your terminal.
 Alternatively, you can use an online tool.
-    2. Get your auth token from the [UBIRCH Thing API](https://console.demo.ubirch.com/):
+    2. Get your auth token from the [UBIRCH web UI](https://console.demo.ubirch.com/):
-        - Go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`
+        - Go to **Things** and click on `+ ADD NEW DEVICE`.
         - Enter your UUID to the **ID** field, add a description for your device and click on `register`.
-        - In the **Your Things**-overview, click on your device and copy from the apiConfig the value of the password.
-That's your token.
+        - Click on your device in the overview and copy the value of the **"password"** from the `apiConfig`as your auth token.
-    3. To generate a 16 byte secret in base64 format enter in a Linux terminal `head -c 16 /dev/urandom | base64`.
+    3. To encrypt the locally stored keys, we need a 16 byte secret in base64 format.
+    You can enter `head -c 16 /dev/urandom | base64` in a Linux terminal
-    Alternatively, you can encode 16 ASCII characters in an online base64 converter.
-This secret is used to encrypt the key  store.
+    or encode 16 ASCII characters in an online base64 converter.

-2. Create a file `config.json` in your desired working directory with the following content:
+1. Create a file `config.json` in your desired working directory with the following content:
     ```
     {
       "devices": {